reimarrosas/DigitalOcean_VPS_Project_Unix/README.md

 * Smaller company than Amazon
 * A bit harder to scale than AWS
-* Not as fully-featured as AWS
+* Lacks truly powerful features of AWS such as machine learning, Amazon powered analytics, etc.
-* Not as prevalent as AWS
+* Not backed by world-renowned corporations like in AWS (Adobe, FINRA, AirBnB)

 ### Amazon AWS